 I hope these are valid reasons up.
 A word is really enough for the wise, I’d be disappointed if you or anyone around you fall victim to this cheap theft after reading this article.

-Knowing that this fraud revolves around your SIM card, what should you do?
+What should you do knowing that this fraud revolves around your SIM card?

-The ultimate solution to this is to protect your SIM cards by activating a SIM lock on them.
-I will cover that in a separate post which I’d post and link at a later date.
+The ultimate solution is to protect your SIM cards by activating a SIM lock.
+You can find that in this article that reveals how to lock SIM cards in Nigeria.
 However, banks have started to provide ways to block, cancel or deactivate the functionality of this code with or without your phone.
 That said, let’s delve right into this article on Naijaknowhow!